Animal Ingredients in Home Improvement Products

 Notably, WD-40 is not believed to contain animal ingredients.
 The all-purpose lubricant is a petroleum-based product despite a widespread urban legend about fish oil being the main ingredient.
 The WD-40 formula is a closely guarded secret, but the U.S. Material Safety Data Sheet lists mineral spirits, liquefied petroleum gas and mineral oil as making up more than 90 percent of WD-40.

 Of course, many fertilizers use animal waste products, but a cow is unlikely to miss its manure.
-However, bone meal is also widely used in garden and lawn fertilizers.
-The ground animal bones are also used in toothpastes and vitamins, but animal-free alternatives, such as vegetable compost and vegan toothpaste, are widely available.
+However, bone meal is also widely utilized in garden and lawn fertilizers, toothpastes, and vitamins, but animal-free alternatives, such as vegetable compost and vegan toothpaste, are widely available.

 Laminated wood and interior doors sometimes contain adhesives made with casein glue, which is derived from a milk protein.